allegroflare/allegro_flare/README.md

 ```
 Success!
 The only thing left to do is `#include <allegro_flare/allegro_flare.h>` in your program and link with the AllegroFlare lib and the Allegro libs when compiling.
 Optionally, you can build the example programs with `make examples`.

+If you run into any problems or have questions, ask on the [allegro.cc forums](http://www.allegro.cc/forums/recent).

 Simple Example
 --------------